illuminatech/url-trailing-slash/README.md

 return $app;
 ```

-> Note: `\Illuminatech\UrlTrailingSlash\RoutingServiceProvider` can not be registered in normal way or be discovered by
+> Note: `\Illuminatech\UrlTrailingSlash\RoutingServiceProvider` can not be registered in normal way or be automatically
-  Laravel, since it alters the router, which is bound to the HTTP kernel instance at constructor level.
+  discovered by Laravel, since it alters the router, which is bound to the HTTP kernel instance at constructor level.

 In order to setup automatic redirection for the routes with trailing slash add `\Illuminatech\UrlTrailingSlash\Middleware\RedirectTrailingSlash`
 middleware to your HTTP kernel.
 For example: